-Some database administrators specialize in tasks that can be divided into two groups: System database administrators and application database administrators, Zippia's report said.
+Some DBAs specialize in tasks that can be divided into two groups: system database administrators and application database administrators, Zippia's report said.
 System database administrators focus primarily on the technical and physical portions of the database, which includes installing upgrades and fixing program bugs.
 Application database administrators specialize in more specific applications and are able to write and debug programs, the report added.

 - 13 things that can screw up your database design (free PDF) (TechRepublic)

-- How to create an SQL database in Microsoft Azure (TechRepublic)
+- How to create a SQL database in Microsoft Azure (TechRepublic)